 Is fried chicken best served steaming hot or picnic warm?
 Should the coating be crispy or crunchy?
 David and Renee offer their opinions.
 Feel free to chime (cluck?) in with your own.

-She said: When I was growing up on a farm, my mom and I would drive to town once a week to run errands.
+She said: When I was a kid, my mom and I would drive from our farm to town once a week to run errands.
 Our last stop before heading back home was the store to grab a week’s worth of groceries.
-If it was late enough in the day when we were finishing up, mom would relent and get us a bucket of fried chicken from the store’s deli counter for supper.
+If it happened to be late enough in the day when we were finishing up, mom would relent and we’d get a bucket of takeout fried chicken from the store’s deli to take home for supper.

-Getting takeout may not seem like any big whoop these days.
-But back then, it was a triumph, a reprieve from the rotation of casseroles that routinely constituted dinner.
-Each week, as mom parked the car in the lot of B & H Groceries, I’d begin to plead with her for fried chicken as we parked the car, and if she said yes, I’d bounce with giddiness as the barely automated store doors would sloooooowly swing open and the aroma of fried chicken would smack me in the face.
-I’d rush straight to the deli counter and drum my fingers against the glass case where the greasy chicken was kept hot, hot, hot by a big bright bulb.
-Waiting anxiously and bouncing up and down in my shoes, my laces double-knotted, I’d wait seemingly forever as the rather large lady with the hairnet behind the counter took her tongs and her grand old time packing a tub of macaroni salad for my mom before turning her attention to our box of chicken, me willing her through the glass to select those big, buxom breast pieces I’d already called dibs on in my mind.
+Getting takeout may not be any big whoop these days.
+But back then, it was a triumph—not to mention a reprieve from the rotation of casseroles that routinely constituted dinner.
+Each week, as mom parked the car in the lot of B & H Groceries, I’d begin to plead with her for fried chicken, and if she said yes, I’d bounce with giddiness and impatience as the barely automated store doors would slowly swing open and the aroma of fried chicken would smack me in the face.
+I’d rush straight to the deli counter and drum my fingers against the glass case where the fried chicken was kept hot by a big bright bulb.
+Waiting anxiously and bouncing up and down in my shoes, my laces double-knotted, I had to wait seemingly forever while the older lady with the hairnet behind the counter took her tongs and her grand old time packing a tub of macaroni salad for my mom before turning her attention to our box of chicken, me willing her through the glass to select those big, buxom pieces I’d already called dibs on in my mind.